-Technical Committee Meeting Solid Biomass
+Technical Stakeholder Meeting Solid Biomass

 Upcoming meetings: Dates will be published shortly.

 Please register to our Newsletter to stay updated.

 The Technical Committee is intended to support the constructive dialogue on the implementation of sustainability regulations in the wood based industry.
 Practical experiences will be discussed and – if possible – considered for improvements of the ISCC system.